foxglove/mcap/docs/support-matrix.md

 ## Library Support

-The Python, C++, Go, and Typescript MCAP libraries are actively developed.
+The Python, C++, Go, and TypeScript MCAP libraries are actively developed.
 This means that Foxglove actively pursues bug fixes and ensures conformance with the MCAP specification.

 **Note**: This does not mean that their APIs are stable.